topojson/topojson/README.md

 }
 ```

-Arc coordinates may have additional dimensions.
-For example, to support for dynamic simplification at different zoom levels, the visual importance of each point as computed by a simplification algorithm (e.g., Visvalingham) can be stored along with each point so that arcs can be rapidly filtered as needed.
+Arc coordinates may have additional dimensions beyond *x* and *y*; the meaning of these dimensions is outside the scope of this specification.
+For example, to support for dynamic simplification at different zoom levels, the visual importance of each point as computed by a simplification algorithm (e.g., Visvalingham) may be stored along with each point so that arcs can be rapidly filtered as needed.

-While GeoJSON is agnostic about winding order, TopoJSON requires that all sub-hemisphere polygons be in clockwise winding order; counterclockwise winding order indicates the polygon that covers an area greater than one hemisphere.
+While GeoJSON is agnostic about winding order, TopoJSON recommends that all sub-hemisphere polygons be in clockwise winding order; counterclockwise winding order indicates the polygon that covers an area greater than one hemisphere.

 ### Features